gabledata/recap/SPEC.md

 color: blue
 ```

-Nested types with attributes will overwrite any defined attributes with the same name in the parent type.
-In this example, `NestedType`'s `color: blue` overwrites any `color` defined in `ParentType`.
+Nested types are not allowed to overwrite any defined attributes with the same name in the parent type.
+In this example, `color` must not be defined in `ParentType`.

 ### Namespaces